prosirer/numbertree/Languages/Indian Languages/Hindi/README.md

 If the schwa is pronounced, then it is counted with a value of 1.
 Otherwise, it has no value.

+The following tables list the vowels first followed by the consonants.

 Hindi – Lightning Chart

 |     |    |    |    |    |    |    |    |     |     |     |